 - Functionality Cookies remember user selections and help to avoid redundant decision making during repeat visits.

 - Advertising Cookies remember user choices for the purpose of picking advertisements tailored to a user’s profile.
-Collecting data about browsing behavior might be considered intrusive and is not essential to a website’s function.
+Collecting data about browsing behaviour might be considered intrusive and is not essential to a website’s function.